Cocaine dependence

-Cocaine dependence is a neurological disorder that is characterized by withdrawal symptoms upon cessation from cocaine use.
-It also often coincides with cocaine addiction which is a biopsychosocial disorder characterized by persistent use of cocaine despite substantial harm and adverse consequences.
+Cocaine dependence is a neurological disorder characterized by withdrawal symptoms upon cessation of cocaine use.
+It often occurs alongside cocaine addiction, a biopsychosocial disorder characterized by persistent use of cocaine despite substantial harm.
 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) classifies problematic cocaine use as a stimulant use disorder.
 The 11th revision of the International Classification of Diseases (ICD-11) includes "Cocaine dependence" as a classification (diagnosis) under "Disorders due to use of cocaine".

-The use of cocaine creates euphoria and high amounts of energy.
-If taken in large doses, it is possible to cause mood swings, paranoia, insomnia, psychosis, high blood pressure, a fast heart rate, panic attacks, seizures that are extremely difficult to control, cognitive impairments and drastic changes in personality.
-Cocaine overdose may result in cardiovascular and brain damage, such as: status epilepticus, constricting blood vessels in the brain, causing strokes and constricting arteries in the heart; causing heart attacks.
+Cocaine use generally induces feelings of euphoria and increased energy.
+Adverse effects include mood swings, paranoia, insomnia, psychosis, high blood pressure, tachycardia, panic attacks, seizures that are extremely difficult to control, cognitive impairments, and drastic changes in personality.
+Overdoses can cause cardiovascular and brain damage, such as vasoconstriction in the brain, potentially resulting in a stroke; constricted arteries in the heart, potentially causing heart attacks; and status epilepticus.

-The symptoms of cocaine withdrawal range from moderate to severe and includes symptoms such as dysphoria, depression, anxiety, decreased libido, weakness, pain, and cravings to consume more cocaine.
+Symptoms of cocaine withdrawal range from moderate to severe and include dysphoria, depression, anxiety, decreased libido, weakness, pain, and cravings for cocaine.